4 HR Challenges Faced by Nonprofits

 If your nonprofit makes use of volunteers and unpaid interns, protect your company from potential wage claims or disputes by having them acknowledge in writing that they don’t expect to be compensated.
 These agreements should also make it clear what duties are expected of the individuals and for how long.
 Work with employment counsel or an HR consultant if this is your first time drafting such an agreement.

 Burning the midnight oil is something nonprofits workers are used to.
 And if you’re in HR, that translates to overtime headaches.

-That number, commonly referred to as the overtime threshold, has been in place since 2004.
-The Department of Labor (DOL) has eyed increasing it several times and appears likely to do so in the coming years.
+That number, commonly referred to as the overtime threshold, has been in place since 2019.
+The Department of Labor (DOL) has increased it several times and may likely to do so in the coming years.
 Why’s that matter?
-One study found that nearly a third of nonprofit workers made less than $28,000 annually, putting those individuals perilously close the threshold.
-That means nonprofit HR teams need to prepare to either raise wages above the new threshold (most experts believe it will increase to $33,000 by 2019) or reclassify workers and dole out time-and-half pay for overtime.
+This means nonprofit HR teams need to prepare to either raise wages above the new threshold or reclassify workers and dole out time-and-half pay for overtime.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo